 Bounty Hunting Pythons:

 Florida has a problem with pythons invading the everglades.
+The largest python found in Florida so far was 17 feet long!
 So far over 1,000 snakes have been removed in this pilot program.
 Currently hunters are paid a minimum wage of $8.25 per hour AND receive bonuses based on size, which start at $50 for 0 – 4 foot snakes and increase $25 for each additional foot.

 Bounty hunting nuisance animals probably won’t make you rich, but it could be a great side hustle to earn a few extra bucks while doing something you enjoy that is also good for the community.
 If you are lucky enough to live in an area where these bounties are being offered, it may be worth looking into, grab a couple game cameras and see what nuisance animal activity is going on in your area.